Suspension lift

 A suspension lift is a modification to a vehicle to raise the ride height.
 It is done for the purpose of improving the off road performance of SUVs or trucks and other off-road vehicles, or for cosmetic purposes.
 Suspension lifts can enable steeper approach, departure, and breakover angles, higher ground clearance, and helps accommodate larger wheels and tires.
 Due to the raised center of gravity, maximum safe operating angles can be reduced and roadholding is often significantly impaired.
+Sensors, transmitters and cameras may need to be recalibrated, physically relocated or modified to maintain normal functioning of features like AEB, ACC or FSD.
 Suspension lifts are also found on a number of high performance sports cars, in which a very low ground clearance is used to improve handling, using an aerodynamic effect known as downforce; examples include the Ferrari 488, Lamborghini Huracan, McLaren 720S, and the second generation Ford GT.
 Such vehicles activate the suspension lift while traversing road bumps and ramps to avoid damaging the front underbody of the vehicle when driving on public roads; the suspension lift is deactivated on race tracks and level roads.

 A lift kit is an aftermarket product package with the parts needed to lift a specific model of vehicle, typically with instructions and customer support.
 Some kits may have only critical or difficult to obtain parts, needing generic or off the shelf hardware and parts to complete the lift.
 Some lifts need only a few parts, like lift blocks, the spacers placed between the axles and leaf springs, and coil spring/strut spacers and extended shocks, and special driveshafts, axles, and more.
 More extensive lifts require many new suspension, steering, and drivetrain parts, such as replacement control arms, trailing arms, custom four-link systems, and drive shafts.
 These changes may be necessary because raising the vehicle's ride height can impact drive shaft length, steering geometry, and brake lines.
 Legality is often an issue when installing suspension lifts, as many jurisdictions have varying laws on vehicle ride height and placement of lights and bumpers.